TerryLansdown/lists/2022/books-to-get.md

 - The Priory of the Orange Tree by Samantha Shannon
 - Country by Michael Hughes
 - The Nova Incident by Dan Moren
-- Galaxy and the Ground Within by Becky Chambers
-- Elder Race by Adrian Tchaikovsky
 - The Golden Enclaves by Naomi Novik
 - A Big Ship at the Edge of the Universe by Alex White
 - Terminal Peace by Jim C. Hines